 They fail to connect the dots between your family history of heart disease, auto-immune disease, diabetes, kidney disease, gall bladder disease, liver disease, cancer and/or Alzheimer’s.
-They have no idea that these deadly diseases are linked to hypothyroidism.
+Many fail to realize these deadly diseases are potentially linked to hypothyroidism.

 You walk into the doctor’s office with telltale physical signs of hypothyroidism, including swelling of your face especially the eyelids and below the eyes, obvious signs of fatigue, loss of the outer third of your eyebrows, dry thinning hair, pale dry skin, red irritated dry eyes, cold clammy hands and feet, brittle ridged nails, slowed reflexes, enlarged tongue, hoarseness of voice.
 Your doctor has no idea your physical symptoms are due to hypothyroidism.
 You are a walking talking poster child for hypothyroidism, but your doctor does not notice.